Did a feedback mechanism between propositional and prescriptive knowledge create modern growth?

-In the following, we employ a difference-in-differences model to identify the effect of knowledge spillovers from propositional knowledge ($\Omega$) in the \textit{Lexicon technicum} to prescriptive knowledge ($\lambda$) in the ESTC.
-We can measure the strength of these spillovers empirically using the spillover index from equation~\ref{eq:spillover}.
+In the following, we employ a difference-in-differences model to identify the effect of knowledge spillovers from propositional knowledge ($\Omega$) in the \textit{Lexicon technicum} to prescriptive knowledge ($\lambda$) in the ESTC.\footnote{The design is similar in spirit to \cite{biasi2021} who use an exogenous change in access costs to scientific knowledge following the Book Republication Program in 1942.} We can measure the strength of these spillovers empirically using the spillover index from equation~\ref{eq:spillover}.
 To identify topic-specific effects from the \textit{Lexicon technicum}, we move to the sub-field unit level of ESTC title $i$ (see appendix section~\ref{sec:clustering} and appendix table~\ref{tab:valid_steamberth_1800_1841} for the definition of sub-fields).
 Here we exploit, that not all sub-fields received positive knowledge spillovers from $\Omega \rightarrow \lambda$.

 Thus, treatment is either defined (i) as the strength of knowledge spillovers post 1704 or (ii) as a binary indicator if a field received a positive knowledge spillover post 1704.
 Another assumption is that units treated through spillovers from $\Omega$ were not simultaneously treated by \textit{Lexicon technicum} entries in $\lambda$.
 Here, we exploit the relatively brief coverage of technical subjects in the \textit{Lexicon technicum} and exclude all sub-topics in the ESTC that were covered in the \textit{Lexicon technicum}.
 We then estimate the following difference-in-differences model: